carla-simulator/carla/Docs/map_town03.md

 ![town_03_slideshow](../img/catalogue/maps/town03/town03_panorama.webp)

-Town 3 is a larger town with features of a downtown urban area, including a raised metro track, a roundabout, a construction site and underpasses and overpasses.
+Town 3 is a larger town with features of a downtown urban area.
+The map includes some interesting road network features such as a roundabout and underpasses and overpasses.
+The town also includes a raised metro track and a large building under construction.

 ## Road network